Computing adjoint mismatch of linear maps: Introduction

 \subsection{Contribution}

-The contribution of this work is: \begin{itemize} \item We propose two stochastic algorithms that each produce a sequence that con\-ver\-ges almost surely to the operator norm $\norm{A-V}$ for two linear maps $A,V:\RR^{d}\to\RR^{m}$ only using evaluations of the operators $A$ and $V^*$, and calculation of norms and inner products. \item Our methods work for any difference of two linear maps between finite dimensional Hilbert spaces, i.e. we do not need any assumptions on the dimension of the spaces or on the structure of the linear map.
-We restrict ourselves to the Euclidean spaces for the input- and output space of the operators, equipped with the Euclidean norm and the standard inner product for simplicity. \item The c storage requirement of the algorithms we propose is $\bigO(\max\{m,d\})$ which is the minimal amount possible, more concretely, we only need to store two vectors of the input di\-men\-sion $d$ and two vectors of the output dimension $m$ during the iteration. \end{itemize} Additionally, our methods produce an approximation of a pair of right and left singular vectors for the largest singular value and can be extended to compute further singular vectors.
+The contribution of this work is: \begin{itemize} \item We propose \adj{a} stochastic \adj{algorithm} producing a sequence that con\-ver\-ges almost surely to the operator norm $\norm{A-V}$ for two linear maps $A,V:\RR^{d}\to\RR^{m}$ only using evaluations of the operators $A$ and $V^*$, and calculation of norms and inner products. \item Our \adj{method works} for any difference of two linear maps between finite dimensional Hilbert spaces, i.e. we do not need any assumptions on the dimension of the spaces or on the structure of the linear maps.
+We restrict ourselves to the Euclidean spaces for the input- and output space of the operators, equipped with the Euclidean norm and the standard inner product for simplicity. \item The storage requirement of the \adj{algorithm} we propose is $\bigO(\max\{m,d\})$ which is the minimal amount possible, more concretely, we only need to store two vectors of the input di\-men\-sion $d$ and two vectors of the output dimension $m$ during the iteration. \end{itemize} Additionally, our \adj{method} produces an approximation of a pair of right and left singular vectors for the largest singular value \adj{of the difference $A-V$} and can be extended to compute further singular vectors.